Autumn Term update – 2020

 THE SCHOOL OF SANCTUARY AWARD

-- To learn about what it means to be seeking sanctuary and about the lives of asylum seekers and refuges in the UK.
+- Learn about what it means to be seeking sanctuary and about the lives of asylum seekers and refugees in the UK.

-- To embed this knowledge and understanding in the curriculum and the daily life of the school.
+- Embed this knowledge and understanding in the curriculum and the daily life of the school.

-- To share this new knowledge with the school’s wider community.
+- Share this new knowledge with the school’s wider community.

-To gain the School of Sanctuary award, schools need to compile a portfolio of evidence.
-Whilst there are some simple criteria for the evidence, we recognise that schools will approach this work in their own way.
-Each portfolio will be different.
+There are some simple criteria but we recognise that schools will approach this work in their own way.
+Schools have to produce a portfolio of evidence but each portfolio will be different.
 Becoming a School of Sanctuary should be a sustainable, whole school effort and as far as possible, should be student-led.

-We know that Bradford schools are striving to be welcoming and safe places.
-The award of School of Sanctuary will recognise and reward this good practice.
+Bradford schools are welcoming and safe places.
+The award of School of Sanctuary recognises and rewards this good practice.

 Support for schools

-Schools working towards the award have support from the the Bradford City of Sanctuary Schools Development Worker and input from the Zephaniah Trust and the British Red Cross.
+Schools working towards the award have support from the the Schools Development Worker and input from the Zephaniah Trust and the British Red Cross.

 Refugee Voices is a drama/storytelling project, suitable for students from Year 5 upwards.
 A professional storyteller works with a group of 10-12 students for a week, to prepare a performance, based on refugees’ stories, told in their own words.
 Alternatively sessions could be held as an after school club for five weeks.
 The work culminates in a performance to other students, teachers, or parents, as arranged with the school.